PUBLICATIONS

 This article inaugurates the area of Asturian in the refereed, multimodal, online database, Linguistic Minorities in Europe Online, published by De Gruyter.

-• “La música asturiana y el uso del asturiano en redes sociales.”
+- “La música asturiana y el uso del asturiano en redes sociales.”
 (Asturian Music and the Use of Asturian Language in Social Networks), The Asturian Language: Distinctiveness, Identity and Officiality, edited by Avelino Corral.
 Peter Lang, pp. 85-94.

-This paper studies language use and its relationship with activism in social media posts by Asturian musicians.
+This chapter studies language use and its relationship with activism in social media posts by Asturian musicians.
 Specifically, it examines the original, written publications that appear –from January 1st to August 1st, 2022—on public Facebook pages of Asturian musicians.
 Asturian musicians are defined as those included in the “Anuario de la Música Asturiana” playlist from 2008 to 2021 or in the tab “Artistes” of the digital portal www.musicasturiana.com in August, 2021.
 This study analyzed (1) the language or combination of languages used; (2) the correlation between the languages used in their posts and the ones of their musical lyrics; (3) the languages used and their number of followers; and (4) the connection between the languages used and their activism on social networks.
 Results indicate a prevalence of Asturian language, followed by Spanish.
 Also, there is a correlation between posts in Asturian and musicians who sing in Asturian or interpret instrumental music (without lyrics).
 With regards to the number of followers, the most active groups who write in Asturian have between 1000 to 5000 followers, which does not suggest an ample reach of their publications.
 Finally, this study did not find a great number of posts that explicitly address topics related to activism, although writing and singing in Asturian could be considered as such.

 This paper analyzes the recovering of tradition as well as the new forms of activism and community engagement in music in Asturias following the 2008 financial crisis.
 Specifically, I study Rodrigo Cuevas, arguably the most recognized new musician inside and outside Asturias; Ún de Grao, the musical project of Xosé Martínez Álvarez, a member of the so-called «post-folk» generation whose main aim is to revitalize the tonada; and the Coru Al Altu la Lleva, which, born in the environment of the association of musicians Caja de músicos, continues the tradition of choral music and explicitly engages in activism, both with noted Asturian musician Nacho Vegas and as an independent ensemble.